appcelerator/appc-cache/README.md

 ## APIs that are not supported

 There are a number of APIs that are not support or not allowed.
-For example, this library does not support `eval` or `exec`.
+For example, this library does not support `shutdown`.
 For a full list of commands, see the file `lib/blacklist.js`.

 ## Running the Unit Tests